Citron Villa

 No analysis available

-I searched the listings for explicit VA loan language such as "VA approved," "VA financing," or "VA loans accepted" and found none.
-With no public remark evidence, this is set to false by default.
+I searched the remarks for explicit VA loan language such as "VA approved," "VA financing," and "VA loans accepted" and found none.
+With no public remarks supporting VA eligibility, this is treated as not evidenced in the listing set.

 No analysis available